prolearner/hypertorch/README.md

 See this [IPython book](https://github.com/prolearner/hyperTorch/blob/master/examples/logistic_regression.ipynb), where we show how to compute the hypergradient to optimize the regularization parameters of a simple logistic regression model.

 #### meta-learning
 [`examples/iMAML.py`](https://github.com/prolearner/hyperTorch/blob/master/examples/iMAML.py) shows an implementation of the method described in the paper [Meta-learning with implicit gradients](https://arxiv.org/abs/1909.04630).
 The code uses [higher](https://github.com/facebookresearch/higher) to get stateless version of torch nn.Module-s and [torchmeta](https://github.com/tristandeleu/pytorch-meta) for meta-dataset loading and minibatching.
-The flexibility of this library allows to easily integrate it with those libraries.